-In the equations above, the operators $d_{\myh}$, $d_{\myk}$, $d_{\myx}$ and $d_{\myz}$ are non-linear mappings parametrized by neural networks of arbitrary architecture.
-How to choose and design these architectures is out of the scope of this manuscript since it depends significantly on the targeted application.
-To fix ideas, in the present example $d_{\myh}$ and $d_{\myk}$ are RNNs, and $d_{\myx}$ and $d_{\myz}$ are feed-forward DNNs.
-The current manuscript will not discuss how to select the hyper-parameters of those networks such as the number of layers, or number of units per layer.
+In the equations above, the operators $d_{\myh}$, $d_{\myk}$, $d_{\myx}$ and $d_{\myz}$ are nonlinear mappings parametrized by DNNs of arbitrary architecture.
+How to choose and design these architectures is beyond the scope of this paper, as it largely depends on the target application.
+To fix ideas, in the present example, $d_{\myh}$ and $d_{\myk}$ are RNNs, and $d_{\myx}$ and $d_{\myz}$ are feed-forward DNNs.
+In this paper, we will not discuss how to select the hyper-parameters of these networks, such as the number of layers, or the number of units per layer.

-A crucial remark is that equations~\eqref{eq:mod1-z} and~\eqref{eq:mod2-z} are exactly the same, meaning that the conditional distributions of $\myz[t]$ are the same for both models.
-The same remark holds for~\eqref{eq:mod1-x} and~\eqref{eq:mod2-x} defining the conditional distribution of $\myx[t]$.
-However, the computations done to obtain the parameters $\theta_{\myz}$ and $\theta_{\myx}$ are different depending on the model.
-It becomes clear now why we make a distinction between the \textit{compact} and the \textit{developed} forms.
-We call the compact form of a DVAE model or its graphical representation when only random variables appear, e.g., \eqref{eq:mod1-z} and \eqref{eq:mod1-x}, and Figure~\ref{fig:DVAE_example}~(left).
-We call the developed form of a DVAE or its graphical representation when both random and deterministic variables appear, e.g., \eqref{eq:mod1-rech}-\eqref{eq:mod1-x}, \eqref{eq:mod2-rech}-\eqref{eq:mod2-x} and Fig.~\ref{fig:DVAE_example}~(middle) and~(right).
-Each compact form may have different developed forms corresponding to different implementations.
-The distinction between the compact and developed forms is important, since the optimisation happens on the parameters of the developed form, which is only a subgroup of all the possible models satisfying the compact form.
+Note that \eqref{eq:mod1-z} and \eqref{eq:mod2-z} are exactly the same, meaning that the conditional distributions of $\myz[t]$ are the same for both models.
+The same remark holds for \eqref{eq:mod1-x} and \eqref{eq:mod2-x}, defining the conditional distribution of $\myx[t]$.
+However, the computations performed to obtain the parameters $\theta_{\myz}$ and $\theta_{\myx}$ differ depending on the model.
+Clearly, we need to make a distinction between the two forms.
+We propose to call the form of a DVAE model or its graphical representation \textit{compact} when only random variables appear (e.g., \eqref{eq:mod1-z} and \eqref{eq:mod1-x}, and Figure~\ref{fig:DVAE_example}~(left)).
+In addition, we propose to call the form of a DVAE or its graphical representation \emph{developed} when both random and deterministic variables appear (e.g., \eqref{eq:mod1-rech}--\eqref{eq:mod1-x}, \eqref{eq:mod2-rech}--\eqref{eq:mod2-x} and Figure~\ref{fig:DVAE_example}~(middle) and~(right)).
+Each compact form can have different developed forms corresponding to different implementations.
+The distinction between the compact and developed forms is important as the optimization occurs on the parameters of the developed form, which is only a subgroup of all possible models satisfying the compact form.
 It is thus important to present the developed form of a model.
-However, the temporal dependencies of order higher than one are not directly visible in the developed graphical form.
-Therefore, when reviewing in details DVAE models in the following of the paper, we will systematically present both the compact and the developed graphical representations.
+However, the temporal dependencies of order higher than one are not directly visible in the developed graphical form, as they might be implicitly encoded in the internal state variables.
+Therefore, when reviewing DVAE models in the following chapters, we will always present both the compact and developed graphical representations.